singh-man/books/crackingTheCoding/11_testing.md

 #### Step  3: Write test code

-Once you have the test cases and results defined, writing the code to implement the test cases should be fairly straightforward.Your code might look something like:
+Once you have the test cases and results defined, writing the code to implement the test cases should be fairly straightforward.
+Your code might look something like:

 ```java
 1   void testAddThreeSorted() {